TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_diffusion_eq.md

 Solution obtained with the first order upwind scheme and $\Delta x = 0.025$ m.
 ```

-Although the solution is much more accurate, it is still less accurate compared to central differences.
-This is explained by the fact that scheme {eq}`statcveq2` is only
+Although the solution is much more accurate (cf. {numref}`cvpwind`), it is still less accurate compared to central differences (cf. {numref}`cvcentral2`).
-first order accurate, so that the numerical solution converges slower to the exact solution.
+This is explained by the fact that scheme {eq}`statcveq2` is only first order accurate, so that the numerical solution converges slower to the exact solution.

-We may perhaps conclude that it is wiser to prefer central differences over the first order upwind scheme provided the grid is sufficiently fine.
+We may perhaps conclude that it is wiser to prefer central differences over the first order upwind scheme provided the grid is sufficiently fine, at least for linear
+advection-diffusion equations.
+In practice, however, we see that upwind schemes are a much more robust alternative for nonlinear problems (such as the
+Navier-Stokes or shallow water equations) despite being generally less accurate.